The Parabola, a Mathematical Function

 i.e. ɑx2 + bx + c = 0 .

-The solutions of a quadratic equation are given by the equation:
+The solutions or roots of a quadratic equation are given by the equation:

 Example 1: Find the x-axis intercepts of the parabola y = 3x2 + 7x + 2